pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-12-10-puree-soup.markdown

 - Divide into 4 servings, and garnish with toasted nuts, herbs, or olive oil.
 Serve
 - <img src='/assets/Food/Sides/Puree Soup/containers.jpg' alt='' class='instruction-image'>
+Notes:
+- Don't peel the butternut squash!
+The skin is entirely edible, and contains <a href='/misc/fiber'>fiber</a> and <a href='/misc/phytochemicals'>phytonutrients</a>.
+It'll all get blended anyway
 ---